 Two men and girl jailed for life over homophobic murder of psychiatrist in park

-Dr Gary Jenkins was attacked in Bute Park in July last year.
+Dr Gary Jenkins was attacked in Bute Park, Cardiff, in July last year.

 Two men and a teenage girl have been given life sentences for the “vicious” and homophobic murder of a father-of-two in a Cardiff park.